HomingHamster/VideoGenHost/README.md

 1. Follow the ComfyUI install process separately to this app, and have a running ComfyUI instance.
-2. Follow the process to download the Wan 1.3B model (create a new workflow for creating videos in ComfyUI)
+2. Follow the process to download the Wan 1.3B model (create a new workflow for creating videos in ComfyUI).
 3. Download this repo and cd into it.
 4. Create a venv for this project.